-During fiscal year 2019, the Committee rebalanced the traditional equity portfolio, restructured the traditional fixed income portfolio and continued to implement the expansion of the alternative investment portfolio.
+During fiscal year 2020, the Committee monitored and executed the structure of the marketable assets portfolio and continued to implement the expansion of the alternative investment portfolio.

 NEPC provides NHRS with quarterly economic and investment market updates and performance reviews, investment manager monitoring and selection advice, and related investment services for traditional and non-traditional asset classes.
 Investment performance analysis and comparisons produced by NEPC have been calculated using standard performance evaluation methodologies and are consistent with industry standards.
 Performance results are calculated using a time-weighted return methodology and are reported on a net-of-fees basis.